Archive

 Remembering why we celebrate Memorial Day

 Memorial Day weekend.
 The weekend that is considered the “kick off to summer.”
-Boats hit the late.
+Boats hit the lake.
 Floaties hit the pool.
 The grills are fired up.
 Everyone drags out their swim wear.
 And stores hold huge sales.
 It’s ALLLLLLLL good.

 But.
 Why do we have Memorial Day?
 Its not so the girls can jump into string bikinis.
 It’s not so stores can sell more clothes.
 It’s not all about the hot dog.